sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 - Parameters
 - Anchor
 - How to use URLs
+- Flask
+- Key Differences Between Flask and Django
+- Django
+- How are Django and Python Related?
+- Features Of Django
+- Who is using Django?
+- Django Framework
+- Model
+- View
+- Template
+- Conclusion
+- Differences between Django vs Flask
+- Easy Steps to Create & Run a Django Project
+- How to Create Your First Django Project
+- Running the Test Server
+- Localhost:8000
+- Creating a Hello World Application with Django
+- Creating A Django Project
+- Creating A Django App
+- Creating Web App
 - What is main in Python?
+- Debugging
-- How to use PyCharm to debug your Python code?
+- How to use PyCharm to Debug your Python code?
 - Breakpoints
 - Attach to Local Processes
 - Python Interpreter With The Loaded Environment